tanned366/tanned366/README.md

-# Hi there, I'm Tanishq Bhatnagar 👋

-## 🚀 About Me:
+## 🚀 About Me

--👋 Hi, I’m @tanned366
+-👋 Hi, I’m Tanishq Bhatnagar
 -👀 I’m interested in coding and development
 -🌱 I’m learning C++, Python, and web development